haodant/Searchable-Profile/README.md

-This is a project build for Hatchways assessment.
+This is a single-page web application to display people's profiles.

 ## How to run the project locally